Foreign Exchange Rates

 Swapping 1 forex contract for another with a later delivery date, which is usually done because the trader who agreed to the contract, does not actually want the delivery of the currency, but simply wants to trade for profit.

-While there are many theories about what actually sets the foreign exchange rate, there is a simple way to visualize the true determiner of rates.
+While there are many theories about what sets the foreign exchange rate, there is a simple way to visualize the true determiner of rates.
 Keep in mind that banks do most of the actual trading and all of it is done in the over-the-counter market, where 1 bank communicates with other traders, mostly other banks, to satisfy its currency needs.
 You may be a forex trader trading with a broker, but that broker trades with banks.
 Also, most forex trading done by retail traders does not actually involve the transference of currency.
-The currency contracts are simply rolled over into new contracts before actual delivery takes place.
+The currency contracts are simply rolled over into new contracts before delivery occurs.
 However, if you were a businessperson or a government with a real need to trade actual currency, you would go to a bank to satisfy your needs, because that's what banks do.

 Now imagine owning an international bank in Switzerland.
 The main currency of Switzerland is the Swiss franc (CHF), but, as an international bank, you must deal in other currencies as well.
 Take the United States dollar as an example.
 Some of your customers will want to exchange francs for dollars, and some will want dollars for francs.
 But how many dollars do you want to keep?
-You want enough to satisfy your customers' need for dollars plus some reserves for unknown immediate future demands.
+You want enough to satisfy your customers' need for dollars + some reserves for unknown immediate future demands.

 Now, because an international bank actually needs different currencies to do business, it will keep some of the dollars that it gets from customers so that it can give other customers the dollars that they demand.
-But what happens when the bank starts getting too many dollars in relation to that bank's customers' demand for dollars.
+But what happens when the bank starts getting too many dollars relative to that bank's customers' demand for dollars.
 The simple solution is to simply reduce the price of the dollar in terms of Swiss francs.
 When a customer comes in to exchange dollars for francs, you start giving fewer francs per dollar, which immediately lowers the number of francs that your bank pays for each dollar.
 Ergo, this lowers the exchange rate of dollars for francs.

 But suppose you continue to get more dollars than you can use in your local business — maybe because some local exporter has a hot new product that's selling wildly in the United States, so the exporter has no choice but to trade dollars for francs, because he must pay his workers and suppliers in Swiss francs, since the business is in Switzerland.